 The two of you are so clearly meant to be together, it was destined to be.
 While you may have met later on in life, that just means that you will treasure every moment together even more.

-Image: Witty Hearts at Not On The High Street
+Image: Martha Brook at Not On The High Street

-What to Write in a Wedding Card: Funny Messages
+Funny Messages to Write in a Wedding Card

 It’s hard enough trying to decide what to write in a wedding card, without the added pressure of making it funny.
 It can help to stick to a format, such as a list, limerick or a humorous similie: